10.11.2014 | Launch of the Journal of Contemporary Painting

 Back from the EAEA Conference in Milan on 'Envisioning Architecture: Design, Evaluation, Communication', generously hosted by Eugenio Morello and Barbara Piga at the Politecnico di Milano.
-I presented a poster on my PhD project, which can be viewed online.
+I presented a poster on my PhD project:

 The full and ambitious programme left enough time to meet some inspiring people.
 I was especially intrigued to hear about research and ideas from the Middle East, and glad that there was such a mixed international crowd.